The aim of this guide is to onboard someone with little knowledge about cryptocurrencies to the comfortable level as quickly as possible.

 Today, Bitcoin became global and censorship-resistant platform that is open to all.

 The fact that Bitcoin and alike platforms are open and permission-less means anyone can start participating in the ecosystem.
 That participation can take place both in a form of a regular user or even a service provider.
-Any entity can build a service operating on top of Bitcoin blockchain.
+Any entity can build a service operating on top of a Bitcoin blockchain.

 The bigger the network of a blockchain, the more attractive it's for the service providers.